- UMC Advantage

 *Estimated Room and Board is for Skyberg Hall with Dining Services option A (19 meals/week and $100 Eagle Bucks)

 All Canadian students are required to purchase the U of M Health Insurance.
-Manitoban residents are eligible for health insurance scholarships.
-These scholarships are available to full-time, degree seeking students and cover the complete cost of health insurance.
+Manitoba residents are eligible for health insurance scholarships that cover 100% of the health insurance cost.
+These scholarships are available to full-time, degree seeking students.

 In accordance with U.S. government regulations international students are not permitted to work off campus, however, limited student jobs are available on campus.
 International students are eligible for Curricular Practical Training (CPT) and Optional Practical Training (OPT) off-campus work options after 9 months of full-time studies.
 Restrictions do apply, so contact the Office of International Programs for more information.

-Beginning in fall 2008, Canadian students are eligible for academic scholarships.
+Canadian students are eligible for academic scholarships!
 These scholarships are awarded based on ACT/SAT scores and cumulative GPA.
 Students are awarded the appropriate academic scholarship from their Application for Admission.
 No separate scholarship application is required.
 Students must be enrolled full-time (12 credits) to receive academic scholarships.